pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## FontFamilyProvider

-The `FontFamilyProvider` allows to provide new font families to its children.
-Because uikit uses MSDF font rendering, fonts must be compiled into an MSDF texture and a JSON containing glyph information.
+The `FontFamilyProvider` component allows you to use the specified font families in all its children.
+The fonts must be compiled into an MSDF texture and a JSON containing glyph information, because uikit uses MSDF font rendering.
 More information on how to do this can be found [here](../tutorials/custom-fonts.md).

 ```jsx
 <FontFamilyProvider